LLNL/magpie/README.md

   Lustre, HDFS over a generic network filesystem, Lustre directly, or a generic network filesystem.
 - Take advantage of SSDs/NVRAM for local caching if available
-- Run the UDA Infiniband optimization plugin for Hadoop.
 - Make decent optimizations for your hardware

 Basic Idea